LyshaJaufar/Cubing_Comp_Simulation/README.md

 ## About
 Computes teams and simulates a cubing head-to-head relay tournament.

-There are 11 cubers in a team, each cuber completing a solve for a single event.
-The events are: 2x2, 3x3, 4x4, 5x5, 6x6, 7x7, 3x3OH, Mega, Pyra, Sq-1, Skewb.
+There are 13 cubers in a team, each cuber completing a solve for a single event.
+The events are: 2x2, 3x3, 4x4, 5x5, 6x6, 7x7, 3x3OH, 3x3BLD, Mega, Pyra, Sq-1, Skewb, Clock.

 In each match, two teams face off against one another.
 For each event, the cuber chosen to complete the solve for the given event will go head-to-head against the cuber chosen for that event from the opposing team.
 The team which has won the most events will proceed to the next round.